 How is lucuma consumed?

-Its use in fresh or industrialized form in desserts, jams, smoothies, ice cream and others is very widespread in Peru.
+Its use in fresh or industrialized form in desserts, jams, smoothies, ice cream and other foods is very widespread in Peru.

-According to Solís Aguilar (2015), the main difference between lucuma pulp and flour is that the former must be frozen to be marketed (preserving its organoleptic properties and extending its shelf life) and represents a higher long-term cost with regarding the flour of this product.
+According to Solís Aguilar (2015), the main difference between lucuma pulp and flour is that the former must be frozen to be marketed (preserving its organoleptic properties and extending its shelf life) and represents a higher long-term cost compared with the flour.

-To obtain the latter, the fruit is dried and pulverized; therefore it is more suitable to export lucuma flour.
+To obtain the flour, the fruit is dried and pulverized, making it more suitable for export.

-To distribute and buy the product, online channels can be used, which can be very efficient and less expensive.
+To distribute and purchase the product, online channels may be used, which can be very efficient and less expensive.

 Properties and benefits of lucuma

-- The beta-carotene present in lucuma (in pulp) is an antioxidant that has beneficial effects in the prevention of heart attacks, it also acts on cell regeneration and growth and improves the immune system (Solís Aguilar, 2015).
+- The beta-carotene present in lucuma (in pulp) is an antioxidant that has beneficial effects for the prevention of heart attacks; it also acts on cell regeneration and growth and improves the immune system (Solís Aguilar, 2015).

-- Likewise, it protects the skin from UV rays, preventing premature aging, thanks to its high beta-carotene content.
-It is special against herpes and warts.
+- Likewise, thanks to its high beta-carotene content, it protects the skin from UV rays, preventing premature aging.
+It is especially effective against herpes and warts.

-- It is a powerful natural energizer and combats depression, given its content of vitamin B3 (in pulp); It acts by stimulating the nervous system and reducing fatigue.
+- Given its content of vitamin B3 (in the pulp), it is a powerful natural energizer and combats depression.
+It acts to stimulate the nervous system and reduce fatigue.
 It also helps reduce cholesterol and triglyceride levels in the blood.

-- Regulates the concentration of glucose in the blood, participating in the proper metabolism of carbohydrates, therefore favors the control of diabetes.
+- It also regulates the concentration of glucose in the blood, contributing to the proper metabolism of carbohydrates and, therefore, assisting with the control of diabetes.

 There are no recent scientific studies that show contraindications for health with the consumption of lucuma.
-However, it should be used moderately to avoid effects such as insomnia or stress, given its energizing properties.
-Likewise, it is recommended to consult a doctor in cases of depression, since lucuma can interact with the active ingredients of this type of medication and cause adverse effects.
+However, it should be used in moderation to avoid effects such as insomnia or stress, given its energizing properties.
+Likewise, it is recommended to consult a doctor in cases of depression, since lucuma can interact with the active ingredients of anti-depression medication and cause adverse effects.

-The recommended daily dose of lucuma is 15 grams per day (not to exceed 50 grams per day); In this way, its consumption is very safe even in the case of pregnant and lactating women (Superalimentos.pro, 2020).
+The recommended dosage of lucuma is 15 grams per day (not to exceed 50 grams per day); in this way, its consumption is very safe even in the case of pregnant and lactating women (Superalimentos.pro, 2020).